 Twelve examples of good practice were flagged across 5 of the 33 DHRs (15%) relating to practice by children's social workers, education professionals, and in one case, a third sector organisation.
-These were around: effective communication, victim centred practice and good multiagency collaboration, being proactive in their safeguarding practice, and developing good relationships with service users through positive work and practice.
+These were around:

+- Effective communication, - Victim centred practice and good multi-agency collaboration, - Being proactive in their safeguarding practice, - Developing good relationships with service users through positive work and practice.